 ''Tiny Cities'' polarized the fanbase between those who admired Kozelek's attempts at reinterpreting such tricky songs, and those who believed that it was a waste of time and that he should focus on composing his own music.

 While generally very well received, April is also fairly divisive.
 Some fans believe that Kozelek's decision to head towards a darker, folksier direction was a good one, and that the album is the single best thing Kozelek has produced.
 However a small minority, proclaim it to be meandering, and wish Kozelek didn't cut down on the Neil Young inspired guitar soloing found on his previous three albums.

 Admiral Fell Promises split fans into two camps.
 The first camp believes that Kozelek was foolish to record the album solo and not use a backing band, whilst the latter believes that the compositions are strong enough to be solo pieces, and that Kozelek's guitar playing is good enough to compensate for the lack of a backing band.

 And perhaps the largest one of all occurred with the release of Among The Leaves.
 Half the fans seem to view the record as a huge disappointment, and criticize Kozelek for being self indulgent on the record, and for once again, not using a backing band.
 The other half, however, view the record as a very good one that does an excellent job showcasing Kozelek's sense of humor.

-- Benji is proving to be just as divisive as Among The Leaves.
-It's fans love the record due to how it's lyrics divulge a number of personal facts about Kozelek's life.
-In contrast, it's detractors view it as a lazily written album that has been overhyped by critics.
+Benji is proving to be just as divisive as Among The Leaves.
+It's fans love the record for it's sparse nature, and for how much personal information Kozelek divulges on the record.
+In contrast, it's detractors view it as a lazily written, boring album that has been grossly over-hyped by the music press.